 - Businesses investing an extra £50 a week on training increased profits almost twice as fast as those that failed to raise training budgets

 - In the UK only 28% of the population have intermediate skills compared with 51% in France and 65% in Germany, and this has a direct impact on productivity.
 French and German workers produce between a quarter and a third more in every hour than their British counterparts

-- Apprenticeship Reform/Levy Find out how the new Apprenticeship Levy effects your business.
+- Apprenticeship Reform/Levy Find out how the new Apprenticeship Levy affects your business.

 - Leadership & Management Broadly aimed at those who are responsible for the control of activities and work output of a team, and candidates should have the ability and the opportunity to demonstrate recognisable management and leadership skills.

 - Team Leader Ideal for those just starting out in a leadership or management role.
-The units will allow candidate to learn and implement the core skills needed in today’s dynamic business environment.
+The units will allow candidates to learn and implement the core skills needed in today’s dynamic business environment.

 - Print Administration & Planning Aimed at those working in an administrative position in the printing industry, typically in production control, planning, sales and as internal sales co-ordinators.

 - Design & Pre-Press Aimed at candidates who are regularly designing artwork and producing creative artwork, maintaining digital systems, running equipment and controlling output and quality.